 The College-Level Examination Program® (CLEP) gives students the possibility to earn college credit at a cost far less ($80) than a college course.
 The CLEP is developed by the College Board, as a college credit-by-exam program, and is recognized and used by more than 2,900 institutions of higher learning (including military installation).
 There are 33 CLEP exams that can be taken at over 1,900 universities and colleges.
 MyCareerTools offers you a great option to get all set for the CLEP exams at no charge.

-The CLEP Calculus exam measures skills and understanding of concepts that are usually addresses in a 1-semester calculus course in college or university.
-Each CLEP Calculus examination takes around 90 minutes to complete, and contains approximately 40% integral calculus, and 60% limits & differential calculus.
+The CLEP Calculus exam measures skills and understanding of concepts that are usually addressed in a 1-semester calculus course in college or university.
+Each CLEP Calculus examination takes around 90 minutes to complete and contains approximately 40% integral calculus, and 60% limits & differential calculus.
 The CLEP Calculus exam includes the functions of algebra, trigonometry, exponents, logarithm, and general functions.

 The exam assesses primarily a student’s understanding of calculus, the methods used, and his or her experience with its applications.
 Students are required to master preparatory mathematics, such as geometry, trigonometry, analytic geometry, and algebra.
-The CLEP Calculus exam comes with 44 questions, divided in two sections, and students need to answer all questions in some 90 minutes.
-Time that candidates are spending on providing personal data and tutorials is added to their actual testing time.
+The CLEP Calculus exam comes with 44 questions, divided into two sections, and students need to answer all questions in some 90 minutes.
+The time that candidates are spending on providing personal data and tutorials is added to their actual testing time.

 - Section 1 contains 27 questions and takes 50 minutes.
 The use of a calculator is not permitted for this part.